Common pheasant: As gamebirds

 Common pheasants are bred to be hunted and are shot in great numbers in Europe, especially the UK, where they are shot on the traditional formal "driven shoot" principles, whereby paying guns have birds driven over them by beaters, and on smaller "rough shoots".
 The open season in the UK is 1 October – 1 February, under the Game Act 1831 (1 & 2 Will.
 4. c.
 32).
 Generally they are shot by hunters employing gun dogs to help find, flush and retrieve shot birds.
 Retrievers, spaniels and pointing breeds are used to hunt pheasants.

 The doggerel "Up gets a guinea, bang goes a penny-halfpenny, and down comes a half a crown" reflects the expensive sport of 19th century driven shoots in Britain, when pheasants were often shot for sport, rather than as food.
 It was a popular royal pastime in Britain to shoot common pheasants.
 King George V shot over 1,000 pheasants out of a total bag of 3,937 over a six-day period in December 1913 during a competition with a friend; however, he did not do enough to beat him.

 Common pheasants are traditionally a target of small game poachers in the UK.
-The Roald Dahl novel Danny the Champion of the World featured a poacher (and his son) who lived in the UK and illegally hunted common pheasants.
+The Roald Dahl novel Danny the Champion of the World featured a mechanic and his son who poached common pheasants from a local game preserve.